DennisFaucher/FillerWordsShock/README.md

 So, fresh from my failure with Google speech to text, I searched for other speech to text APIs.
 I found this very helpful article which recommended Google, Microsoft, Dialogflow, IBM Watson, and Speechmatics: https://nordicapis.com/5-best-speech-to-text-apis/

 I have done some development in Azure, so I thought I would try Microsoft Cognitive Services next.
+I started a project in Microsoft Cognitive Services but could not figure out how to upload audio to the Speaker Recognition API Quick Start page.